 Each individual’s circumstances are different but we do try to suggest a minimum level of recovery as a starting point.
 The ability to pay and size of debt is also taken into consideration.

-You will be asked to use our online budgeting tool to help us determine an appropriate repayment amount.
+You will be asked to complete an income and expenditure form to determine an appropriate repayment amount.
 This may be higher or lower than the suggested minimum level either temporarily or until the amount is paid in full, depending on your circumstances.

 There are several methods available to make a payment:

-Direct Debit is the most convenient payment method and can be set up by phoning the Overpayment Recovery Officer on 01256 844844 (select option2) with your bank details.
-You can also print out a Direct Debit mandate here and send it to us in the post.
+Direct Debit is the most convenient payment method and can be set up by phoning the Revenues team on 01256 844844 (select option2) with your bank details.
+You can also download and printout a Direct Debit mandate (PDF)[524KB] (opens in new window) and send it to us in the post.
 Direct Debits are collected on the second day of each month.

 Call the automated payment line on 01256 845757 which is open 24/7.
 Make sure you have your invoice number, an eight digit number beginning with 7, and your payment card details with you when you call.